False Labor: Signs, Causes And How To Ease It

 Image: Shutterstock

 Braxton Hicks contractions are practice contractions that help the uterus prepare for labor and delivery.
-Women may experience a tightening or squeezing sensation in the lower abdomen or groin; sometimes, they can be mistaken for true labor contractions.
+A squeezing sensation in the lower abdomen or groin or stomach tightening during pregnancy is commonly mistaken for true labor contractions.
 These contractions do not continue for long; they neither get stronger nor closer with time (3).
 If these contractions are felt towards the last weeks of pregnancy, they may indicate that true labor is not very far.

 protip_icon Quick fact